 Normally, dogs pee every four or six hours.
 However, during travels, they might drink more to fight dehydration.
 This means they may need more potty breaks.

 It’s also a good idea to pull over to give yourself and your dog a quick stretch.
 Consider taking a 15 to 30-minute break every 4 hours.
 When stopping by at a gas station to refuel, for example, let your dog out to enjoy a short walk.

 You can also make very long trips more fun for both of you if you make plans to stop by at pet-friendly attractions, such as dog parks.

 If staying at a hotel, make sure to check if they allow guests to bring their pets.

 Do note that reserving a “pet-friendly hotel” can be tricky.
 While many of them welcome pets, hotels vary in policies and may impose restrictions and size limitations.
 That said, if your pup is a little too big, check with the hotel reception staff first before booking.

-Be sure you have a clear understanding of their policies, restrictions, and exceptions to avoid any hassle or costly cancellations, as well as last-minute change of accommodation.
+Be sure you have a clear understanding of their policies, restrictions, and exceptions to avoid any hassle or costly cancellations, as well as last-minute changes of accommodation.

 Also, some camping sites don’t allow dogs past the parking lots so check their website too before you go.